piloos/power-bi/README.md

 pbi.profile = profile
 ```

 Every action executed after setting the profile, will be executed _through the eyes of the profile_.
 This way, you can create an isolated multi-tenant setup.
 Using profiles, simplifies the internal organization of Power BI and allows faster interaction with Power BI.
-This also lifts the 1000-workspaces limit that is imposed on Master Userss and Service Principals
+This also lifts the 1000-workspaces limit that is imposed on Master Users and Service Principals

+Note: when working with Service principal profiles (SPP), you need to add the SPP to the gateway datasource before binding the gateway datasource to the dataset.

 # Supported endpoints